itsfaris/MyResumeWithHtml/readme.md

-my resume webpage with only Html. no CSS/JS .
+Sample Resume webpage with only Html. no CSS/JS .